Michal Kempný: Playing career

 While training for 2020–21 season, Kempný tore his Achilles tendon.
 On 7 October 2020, the Washington Capitals announced that the defenseman had surgery to repair his injury.
 In consequence, Kempný's season was limited to only two games for Capitals' AHL affiliate team, Hershey Bears.

 On 27 December 2021, the Capitals recalled him back to active duty after they lost six players due to the league's coronavirus protocols, including three of their top six defensemen.
 On 29 December 2021, Kempný had an assist in his first regular-season NHL appearance in almost two years.

 As a free agent from the Capitals, following five seasons within the organization, Kempný joined his third NHL club after he was signed to a one-year, $750,000 contract with the Seattle Kraken on 24 July 2022.
 Unable to make the Kraken out of training camp, Kempný was placed on waivers and re-assigned to AHL affiliate, Coachella Valley Firebirds to begin the 2022–23 season.
 He made two appearances with the Firebirds before he was placed on unconditional waivers by the Kraken in order to mutually terminate his contract on 20 October 2022.

 Having returned to the Czech Republic, Kempný returning to the Extraliga for the first time since 2015, agreeing to a two-year contract with HC Sparta Praha, on 25 October 2022.

+On 20 June 2025, Kempný signed a one-year contract with Brynäs IF in the Swedish Hockey League (SHL).

+International play

+Kempný represented Czechia at the 2024 IIHF World Championship and won a gold medal.